Credit/No Credit Grading System

 The School of the Art Institute of Chicago (SAIC) has a Credit/No Credit (CR/NCR) grading system.
 In most classes, if you received the equivalent of a "C" or higher, you will receive Credit (CR) for that class.
 Be sure to check your syllabus and talk to your faculty members to make sure you understand what equates to Credit for any given class.
 If your performance in a class does not meet the standards spelled out in the syllabus, you may receive No Credit (NCR).

 Though it is true that SAIC does not have a GPA system, you receive credit hours that indicate positive performance.
 Academic standing is based on passing two-thirds of your classes each semester as well as passing all first year required courses.
-Refer to the 2017–18 Bulletin [PDF] for more info.
+For more info:

 If you need information about your academic progress or verification of enrollment sent to an insurance or scholarship company, connect with the Office of Registration and Records.